-DPT 7211 Cardiopulmonary:
+DPT 7211 Cardiopulmonary Lecture:

 This course gives an overview of the principles of management of patients with pathologies of the cardiopulmonary systems commonly seen by physical therapists.
-Emphasis will be on care of the patient with primary cardiopulmonary dysfunction and multi-system involvement, including: examination and evaluation, diagnostic procedures, goal setting, direct intervention in relation to prescribing exercise, monitoring exercise tolerance, promoting breathing and airway clearance, and health promotion.
-All course work will be directed towards building sound clinical judgment for evidence-based practice as outlined in the Guide to Physical Therapist Practice.
+Emphasis will be on the care of the patient with primary cardiopulmonary dysfunction and multi-system involvement, including examination and evaluation, diagnostic procedures, goal setting, direct intervention concerning prescribing exercise, monitoring exercise tolerance, promoting breathing and airway clearance, and health promotion.
+All coursework will be directed toward building sound clinical judgment for evidence-based practice as outlined in the Guide to